Leifhaa/pgr301_devops/README.md

 - Add travis test status in github readme.
 - Todo: Make my own metrics
 - Useful guide for making more benas for monitoring: https://dimitr.im/mastering-spring-boot-actuator#distribution-summaries
+- Make a counter of tasks opened
+- Make a counter of tasks completed